mikaelnousiainen/RS41ng/README.md

 Semihosting allows the firmware to send log messages via special system calls to OpenOCD, so that you can get real-time feedback and debug output from the application.

-*Semihosting needs to be disabled when not connec
+**Semihosting has to be disabled when the RS41 radiosonde is not connected to the STM32 programmer dongle, otherwise the firmware will not run.**

 ### Steps to start firmware debugging and semihosting